GreeFine/rustgrok/README.md

 ## V1

-- [ ] Build client CLI to request the routing, and proxy the received traffic to the local port selected.
+- [x] Build client CLI to request the routing, and proxy the received traffic to the local port selected.
 - [ ] Better error handling, ...
 - [ ] DevOps: deployment + traefik and dns config.

+## V2

+- [ ] Preserve connection between proxy server and the local server.
+- [ ] TUI: display logs and details